 Risk corridors are necessary for these programs for several reasons.
-Firstly, there was limited credible and complete claims experience data available in the base period with which to develop capitation rates.
-Secondly, DHCS is still in the process of completing the first two years of the risk corridors (SFY 2018-19 and Bridge Period

-[July 1, 2019-December 31, 2020]).
-When the risk corridor results are available from those earlier rate periods, DHCS will be in a better position to assess the prior rate setting assumptions.
-Lastly, the risk corridors support DHCS' policy interest in mitigating potential perverse financial incentives to avoid appropriate utilization of services subject to these Prop 56 directed payments by limiting gains and losses associated with these initiatives to a reasonable threshold.
+First, for some of the Prop 56/General Fund arrangements, there was limited credible and complete claims experience data available in the base period with which to develop capitation rates.
+Second, for most of these programs, DHCS has not completed an initial year of risk corridor calculations.
+DHCS is in the process of completing the second year of the Prop 56 Physician Services risk corridor (Bridge Period [July 1, 2019-December 31, 2020]).
+When more risk corridor results are available, DHCS will be in a better position to assess the prior rate setting assumptions and continuing need for such terms of payment.
+Lastly, the risk corridors support DHCS' policy interest in mitigating potential perverse financial incentives for MCOs to avoid appropriate utilization of services subject to these Prop 56/General Fund directed payments by limiting gains and losses associated with these initiatives to a reasonable threshold.